Regional Internet registry: Regional Internet registries

-Internet Assigned Numbers Authority
+RIRs are components of the Internet Number Registry System, which is described in the Internet Engineering Task Force (IETF) RFC 7020.
+Under this framework, the Internet Assigned Numbers Authority (IANA) delegates Internet resources to the RIRs.
+In turn, these registries follow their regional policies to delegate resources to their customers, which include Internet service providers (ISPs) and end-user organizations.

-Regional Internet registries are components of the Internet Number Registry System, which is described in IETF RFC 7020, where IETF stands for the Internet Engineering Task Force.
-The Internet Assigned Numbers Authority (IANA) delegates Internet resources to the RIRs who, in turn, follow their regional policies to delegate resources to their customers, which include Internet service providers and end-user organizations.
-Collectively, the RIRs participate in the Number Resource Organization (NRO), formed as a body to represent their collective interests, undertake joint activities, and coordinate their activities globally.
-The NRO has entered into an agreement with ICANN for the establishment of the Address Supporting Organisation (ASO), which undertakes coordination of global IP addressing policies within the ICANN framework.
+Collectively, the RIRs participate in the Number Resource Organization (NRO), a body formed to represent their joint interests and coordinate activities globally.
+The NRO has entered into an agreement with the Internet Corporation for Assigned Names and Numbers (ICANN) for the establishment of the Address Supporting Organisation (ASO), which coordinates global IP addressing policies within the ICANN framework.

 Number Resource Organization

 The Number Resource Organization (NRO) is an unincorporated organization uniting the five RIRs.
 It came into existence on October 24, 2003, when the four existing RIRs entered into a memorandum of understanding (MoU) in order to undertake joint activities, including joint technical projects and policy coordination.
 The youngest RIR, AFRINIC, joined in April 2005.

 The NRO's main objectives are to: